MACRA 2018 Final Changes Update: Head Off 5% Medicare Pay Cut

 For most physician practices, this means reporting data under the Merit-Based Incentive Payment System (MIPS).
 You’ve been cut some slack for your 2017 data, but in 2018 failing to participate and submit your data will result in a 5% reduction in your standard Medicare payments.

 Recently, there were some important changes to the reporting period for some MIPS categories, so what and how you submit your data may not be what you thought.
-Accordingly, it’s essential that you have a plan in place by January 1st, and Jeanne Chamberlin, MA, FACMPE will provide key tips during her 90-minute online training session.
+Accordingly, it’s essential that you have a plan in place, and Jeanne Chamberlin, MA, FACMPE will provide key tips during her 90-minute online training session.

 Here are just a few of the step-by-step, practical tactics you’ll receive during her 90-minute online training: